-Trump may have second thoughts about Shanahan as Defense Secretary
+Trump may have second thoughts about Shanahan as defense secretary

 Two days earlier at a news conference in Japan, Trump said the tests were not a violation.
 "My people think it could have been a violation," Trump said.
 "I view it differently."

-Trump, however, called the request "well-meaning" and made clear, as he has many times, how he feels about the late Arizona Sen. John McCain.
+Trump, however, called the request "well-meaning" and made clear, as he has many times, how he feels about the late Arizona senator.
 "I was not a big fan of John McCain in any way, shape or form," Trump said.

 Shanahan, who has no military experience, later announced he would not order an inspector general's investigation into the matter.

-Shanahan served as former Secretary Mattis' deputy until Mattis resigned at the end of December over a string of policy differences with Trump.
+Shanahan served as Mattis' deputy until the latter resigned at the end of December over a string of policy differences with Trump.
 At the time, Trump hailed Shanahan's elevation to acting secretary, calling him "very talented."

 "Patrick has a long list of accomplishments while serving as Deputy, & previously Boeing," Trump wrote on Twitter.
 "He will be great!"